Opisthodontia (reptile)

-Opisthodontia is a proposed clade of sphenodontian reptiles, uniting Opisthias from the Late Jurassic-earliest Cretaceous of Europe and North America with the Elienodontinae, a group of herbivorous sphenodontians known from the Late Triassic to Late Cretaceous.
+Opisthodontia is a proposed clade of sphenodontian reptiles, uniting Opisthias from the Late Jurassic-earliest Cretaceous of Europe and North America with the Eilenodontinae, a group of herbivorous sphenodontians known from the Late Triassic to Late Cretaceous.

 Description

 Teeth and diet

 Like other sphenodonts, opisthodonts had acrodont teeth which grew directly from the bone.
 They had one row of teeth on the lower jaw and two rows on the roof of the mouth.
 When processing food, their mandibular teeth would have slid between the outer (maxillary) teeth and inner (palatine) teeth.
 Some opisthodonts, such as Sphenotitan, also had clusters of small teeth on the pterygoid at the center of the mouth roof.
 Opisthodont teeth were wide, numerous, and tightly-packed for grinding and shredding tough plant matter.
 Although wide shredding teeth are also known in a few other sphenodontians, such as Clevosaurus and Pelecymala, the most diverse and long-lasting group of herbivorous rhynchocephalians were the opisthodonts.
 Some more generalized opisthodonts, such as Opisthias, were probably more capable of omnivory than the advanced eilenodonts.

 The mandibular teeth of opisthodonts were characteristically edged with forward-pointing flanges.
 Although Sphenotitan only had flanges on the medial (inside) edge, other eilenodonts had flanges on the lateral (outside) edge as well, making their teeth anteriorly concave and overlapping.
 The maxillary teeth, on the other hand, had long flanges aligned in a posteromedial-anterolateral direction.

 Opisthodonts lacked dental regionalization, meaning that all of their teeth had the same form and they did not have caniform or hatchling teeth like other sphenodonts.
 Despite having had thicker enamel to resist wearing down their teeth, opisthodonts have often been found with their teeth significantly worn away, especially towards the front of the jaw.
 The tip of the lower jaw is completely toothless in opisthodonts.
 Their jaws were also deep (particularly in eilenodonts) to counter stresses which would have occurred during food processing.